sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 #### Steps
 * Use `config reload -y` to reload the configurations in the switch.
+* Wait for 3 mins.
+* If the testbed is smartswitch and not in dark mode, add the dpu status check and connectivity.
+* Use `config chassis module startup <DPU_NUMBER>` to power on the DPUs.
 * Use `show chassis modules status` to check status of the DPUs.

 #### Verify in